Wie lange bleibt Nikotin im Körper?

 A cigarette has an average of 7 to 20 mg/g nicotine, the exact content depends on the brand.
 However, the body does not absorb the entire nicotine content, but only 1 to 2 mg/g per cigarette.
 The situation is similar with e-cigarettes, which contain an average of about 20 mg/g nicotine.
 Here, too, not the entire amount is absorbed, but only a small percentage.

 The nicotine content of snus varies greatly depending on the brand.
-One of the strongest brands on the snus market is Soldat Extreme WDP with a nicotine content of 45 mg/g.
-On average, most products have around 7 to 10 mg/g nicotine, such as General Classic with 7.8 mg/g nicotine.
+One of the strongest brands on the snus market is ¡VALE!
+Iced-Mint Tobacco WDP with a nicotine content of 45 mg/g.
+On average, most products have around 7 to 10 mg/g nicotine, such as General XRANGE Strong WP Slim with 14 mg/g nicotine.
 There are even snus products that are completely nicotine-free, such as edel CBD Mint.

 The body does not absorb all the nicotine, but on average about 30% of the effective nicotine content in tobacco snus and about 50% in all-white snus.